Zurich, Switzerland

 Money-Saving Tips:

-3. Grocery Shopping: Save on meals by buying groceries from supermarkets like Coop and Migros.
+3. Grocery Shopping: Save money by buying groceries from supermarkets and preparing your own meals.

-4. Lunch Specials: Opt for lunch specials at restaurants for better value.
+4. Lunch Specials: Look for lunch specials at restaurants for more affordable dining options.

-- Payment: Credit cards are widely accepted, but it's good to carry some cash for small purchases.
+- Credit cards are widely accepted, but it's always good to have some cash on hand for smaller transactions.

-- Tourist Taxes: Some accommodations may charge a tourist tax per night.
+2. Tourist Taxes: Some accommodations may charge a tourist tax per person, per night.

-By following this budget guide and incorporating money-saving tips, you can make the most of your trip to Zurich without breaking the bank.
+By following this budget guide and incorporating money-saving tips, you can enjoy a memorable trip to Zurich without breaking the bank.
 Happy travels!

 Best Travel Credit Cards